 Plan your visit

-A visit to Sherwood is an extremely affordable adventure for everyone.
+A visit to Sherwood Forest is an extremely affordable adventure for everyone.

-There may only be one other forest in the world which has a name as well-known as this.
+There may only be one other forest in the world which has a name as well-known as Sherwood .

-But there are few better value days out to be had in the UK than coming to Sherwood and Budby.
+But there are few better value days out to be had in the UK than coming to Sherwood and Budby South Forest, which is another wonderful RSPB reserve which adjoins Sherwood.

 Parking is usually just £5 per day for non-members of the RSPB and free for members (there will be some advertised special event days when the charge is higher for all visitors, including members), and it’s free admission to walk on to the reserve.
 That’s it.